kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### Usage stats for this exercise

 Thought I'd collect some basic stats about usage on Cursor for this exercise.
 Over the course of all the prompting, it used about 120 "premium requests" out of 500.
-It also generated (lol) about 57K lines of code, most of which I tossed or edited out.
+It also generated (lol) about 57K lines of code during our iterations, consisting of diffs, attempted fixes, additional logic, animations, etc. A good chunk of it I tossed out or edited out.
 But the final repo is pretty big.

 As dev went on, the feedback loop got longer (sound familiar?).
 It took longer to propagate changes, context switching became a challenge, and I'd need to remember to catch up with whatever it had done.

+Eventually, I would queue up multiple agents to run at one time on the codebase.

 ### The Meta